open-o11y/opentelemetry-go-build-tools/multimod/README.md

    This should have changed the version for all modules listed in `go.mod` files to be `<new version>`.

-   include the curated changes from the Changelog in the description. example, any linting steps would be done here.
+   include the curated changes from the Changelog in the description.
+For example, any linting steps would be done here.

 ## Tag the new release commit